 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
-One donor's contribution consisted of 25% of total revenue for the year ended June 30, 2015.
+One donor's contribution consisted of 16% of total revenue for the year ended June 30, 2017 and 40% of the promises to give at June 30, 2017.